tikv/sig-transaction/design/parallel-commit/globally-non-unique-timestamps.md

 ### Solution 5: max_ts

 Rather than maintaining `max_read_ts`, we maintain `max_ts` which is updated with every timestamp the TiKV node sees (i.e., every prewrite's `start_ts` and updated with every `commit_ts` when a transaction is committed).

+### Solution 6: Extend the timestamp format

+New timestamps are 128 bits.
+The first 64 are a local timestamp, the remaining 64 contain a specification version number for forward compatibility and a node identifier to identify the node that generated the timestamp.
+PD has the unique node id `0`.
+Old timestamps are considered equivalent to a new timestamp with `0` node id.

+Each node maintains a local timestamp counter in the manner of a Lamport Clock.
+This value is sent to other nodes including PD with every message (or most messages).
+The ordering of the local timestamp only has the property that if event `a` observably precedes event `b`, then `ts(a) < ts(b)`.
+However, local timestamps are not globally unique and the inverse of the previous property is not true.
+Two timestamps with the same node id do provide the inverse property and all timestamps with the same node id gives a linear total order.

+The entire timestamp is globally unique and gives a total ordering over timestamps.
+However, it is not linear in that it does not strictly match the ordering due to real time.

+This solution easily solves the issue of write and rollback entries in the write CF. It also improves efficiency since to get a new timestamp, a node does not need to send a message to PD, it can use its local 'clock'.

+However, it means we lose strict linearizability because the order of writes may not exactly match their real time ordering.

+This solution is amenable to configuration, since if the node id is always 0, then we have the same properties as we do currently.

+TODO - how does this interact with tools which require unique timestamps?